TianmuWang/PneuNet/README.md

   2.https://github.com/ieee8023/COVID-chestxray-dataset

 ## Multi-category classification
 In this github, the PneuNet is build for 3-category classification, from CXR images of non pneumonia, normal pneumonia and COVID-19.
-The dataset used in this project can be fine divided into 4 categories which are non pneumonia, bacterial pneumonia, viral pneumonia and COVID-19 but not givven in this Github repo.
+The dataset used in this project can be fine divided into 4 categories which are non pneumonia, bacterial pneumonia, viral pneumonia and COVID-19 but not given in this Github repo.
 To change the model to realzie multi-category classification, you need to both edit the shape of layers in PneuNet.ipynb but also make changes on file under utils/Image_reader.py that matches the shape.